 Mental Health Therapy Services

 My social services career began when I worked at a group home for adolescents involved in the criminal justice system in Portland, Oregon.
 I moved to Jackson, Wyoming, after earning my undergraduate degree at Bates College in Maine in 1997.
 My work with adults who were managing chronic mental health challenges in Jackson led me to return to school to earn my Masters in Social Work at the University of Wyoming in 2007.

-One of my greatest clinical strengths is the variety of my work experience.
-Since graduating, I have lived all over the country, working in various community mental health and educational settings.
-In Worcester, Massachusetts, I was privileged to form trusting relationships with adolescents as a therapist in a public alternative inner city school system.
-While living in Seattle, I supported families to navigate complex relationships with children in their care as well as experiences of loss and poverty.
-Most recently, I worked for the Bozeman Public Schools under a federal grant to address adolescent trauma.
-In addition to raising my own children, the variety of my professional experiences has enriched my clinical skills, informed my approach, and enhanced my understanding of diverse perspectives.
+Since graduating, I have lived all over the U.S., working in various community mental health and educational settings.
+In Worcester, Massachusetts, I formed safe and genuine relationships as a therapist in an alternative public school for adolescents involved in the legal system.
+While living in Seattle, I supported families to navigate complex relationships and experiences of loss and poverty.
+Locally, I worked in Missoula and Bozeman schools to address trauma before starting my private practice in 2017.
+In addition to my own life experiences and raising my children, the variety of my professional experiences has enriched my clinical skills, informed my approach, and enhanced my understanding of diverse perspectives.
 I have held behavioral health board approved clinical social work licenses in Wyoming, Massachusetts, Washington, Idaho and Montana.

 I am certified through Postpartum Support International as a Perinatal Mental Health Certified (PMH-C) therapist, a rostered provider of Cognitive Processing Therapy for PTSD, and a current member of the National Association of Social Workers.
 My post graduate training includes interventions such as Cognitive Behavioral Therapy, Acceptance and Commitment Therapy, Interpersonal Therapy, and EMDR.